MarreroK/sysadmin-home-lab/README.md

 ![Windows 11 System Info](win11-about.png)
 Windows virtual machine was installed and configured using a local account.
 System information was verifies in the About section.
 ### Troubleshooting
-- VM froze at login > fixed by restarting VirtualBox
+- VM froze at login > fixed by restarting VirtualBox and adjusting display settings
-- ISO didn't boot > re-attached virtual disk
+- ISO didn't boot > resolved by removing and re-attaching the virtual optical drive
 ### What I learned
-- How virtual machines simulate real servers
-- Basic Windows Server installation
+- Virtual machines rely on host hardware resources (CPU, RAM, disk)
+- Proper resource allocation is important for system stability and performance
+- Basic understanding of virtualization concepts in IT environments